Retail Leases

 Property Improvements and Modifications: The lease agreement should clearly outline the parameters for making any improvements or modifications to the retail space.
 This includes who is authorised to make changes, who bears the cost, and the condition in which the property must be returned at the lease’s conclusion.

 Inclusive Use of Additional Spaces: Confirm that the lease specifies access to all areas necessary for your business operations, such as bathrooms, parking & common areas.
-This helps avoid future disputes or limitations on your use of the premises.
+This helps avoid future lease disputes or limitations on your use of the premises.

 Signage and Brand Visibility: Ensure the lease does not impose restrictive conditions on placing signs because that could impact your marketing efforts and business visibility.